GSoC SubOrg Guidelines

 It’s also possible that a student comes up with their own ideas!
 That’s OK, the only limitation is that either the student or the admin will have to find a mentor for that idea who is familiar with the programming language, the repository, and the idea in itself.

-The mentors also need to have time for this!!! a lot of time!!
+The mentors also need to have time for the project.
 We expect around 10 hours per week (not only to mentoring, but to the organisation in itself).
-That time varies (a lot!) depending from project to project.
+That time varies depending from project to project.
 But a minimum they should have a hour per week to discuss with the student their progress.
 This can be done as a 10 minutes per day, or as 1 hour video-call.
 Additionally, they will need to review the student code, discuss with other core-members to tell how the project is evolving, etc.

 Why two mentors?
 Mentors do also need a break.
 They may have a conference to attend or simply they could disappear from the project.
 Having two mentors will help to keep continuity to the student project and brings more knowledge to the table.